Welcome to Birdquest

-The mega-speciality here is Mali (or Kulikoro) Firefinch, which is restricted to southeast Senegal and Mali, while other very important specialities include Beaudouin’s Snake Eagle, Fox Kestrel, Stone Partridge, Adamawa Turtle Dove, Violet Turaco, the awesome Red-throated Bee-eater, Bearded Barbet, Sun Lark, Neumann’s, Lesser Blue-eared and Bronze-tailed Starlings, Chestnut-crowned Sparrow-Weaver, Exclamatory Paradise Whydah, Black-faced Firefinch and Lavender Waxbill.
+The mega-speciality here is Mali (or Kulikoro) Firefinch, which is restricted to southeast Senegal and Mali, while other very important specialities include Fox Kestrel, Stone Partridge, Adamawa Turtle Dove, Violet Turaco, the awesome Red-throated Bee-eater, Bearded Barbet, Sun Lark, Dorst’s Cisticola, Neumann’s, Lesser Blue-eared and Bronze-tailed Starlings, Black-faced Firefinch, Lavender Waxbill and Gosling’s Bunting.

 Western African endemics and near-endemics include Senegal Parrot, Blue-bellied Roller, Fine-spotted Woodpecker, Pied-winged Swallow, West African Swallow, Blackcap Babbler, Oriole Warbler (or Moho) and Yellow-crowned Gonolek.